 How to negotiate a settlement:

-5. Get it in writing.
-Never pay until you have written confirmation that the settlement clears the debt in full with no further amounts owed.
+- Get it in writing.
+Never pay until written terms confirm that the payment clears the account in full.

 Example negotiation: